gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 4. **Conclusion:**

-    * There is strong evidence against the null hypothesis of no relationship between party affiliation and voting results in the population ($X^2$=762.81, p-value<0.001), so we would conclude that there is a relationship between party affiliation and voting results.
+    * There is strong evidence against the null hypothesis of no relationship between party affiliation and voting results in the population ($X^2$ = 762.81, p-value<0.001), so we would conclude that there is a relationship between party affiliation and voting results.

+\newpage

 5. **Size:**

     * We can add insight into the results by exploring the standardized residuals.
 The numerical results are obtained using ``chisq.test(electable)$residuals`` and visually using ``mosaicplot(electable, shade = T)`` in Figure \@ref(fig:Figure5-17).
 The standardized residuals show some clear sources of the differences from the results expected if there were no relationship present.
 The largest contributions are found in the highest democrat category (``PARTY`` = 1) where the standardized residual for *Gore* is 10.13 and for *Bush* is -10.03, showing much higher than expected (under $H_0$) counts for Gore voters and much lower than expected (under $H_0$) for Bush.

     Similar results in the opposite direction are found in the strong republicans (``PARTY`` = 7).
-Note how the brightest shade of blue in Figure \@ref(fig:Figure5-17) shows up for much higher than expected results and the brighter red for results in the other direction, where observed counts were much lower than expected.
+Note how the brightest shade of blue in Figure \@ref(fig:Figure5-17) shows up for much higher than expected results and the brighter red for results in the other direction, where observed counts were
+    much lower than expected.
 When there are many large standardized residuals, it is OK to focus on the largest results but remember that some of the intermediate deviations, or lack thereof, could also be interesting.
 For example, the Gore voters from ``PARTY`` = 3 had a standardized residual of 3.75 but the ``PARTY`` = 5 voters for Bush had a standardized residual of 6.17.
 So maybe Gore didn't have as strong of support from his center-leaning supporters as Bush was able to obtain from the same voters on the other side of the middle?
 Exploring the relative proportion of each vertical bar in the response categories is also interesting to see the proportions of each level of party affiliation and how they voted.
 A political scientist would easily obtain many more (useful) theories based on this combination of results.

 <!-- \newpage -->